imukesh2508srijan/playwright-python-test-automation/README.md

 # playwright-python-test-automation
-This GitHub repository helps you create and build a new test automation project using Playwright in Python.
+This GitHub repository helps you create and build a new test automation project using Playwright with Python.